 “See the plus button that says New?
 Click that.”
 Ms. Sneed followed his directions.

-“Now click the first option in the dropdown menu: Folder.”
+“Now click the first option in the dropdown menu.
+This is how to organize Google Drive: in folders.”

 Third Step: Color Code